rankingdigitalrights/index2022/README.md

 Make sure to have a recent version of [NodeJS](https://nodejs.org).
 This project is developed using NodeJS 12.
 Further, install the [Yarn package manager](https://yarnpkg.com/).

+To fetch the editorial content from Google Docs the authentication token for Google Drive has to be placed in the `./.auth.json` file in the repository root.

 ## Getting Started

 Install all dependencies,